grafana/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 ## Supported data formats

-To create a bar chart visualization you need a dataset containing one string or time field (column) and at least one numeric field, though preferably more than one to make best use of the visualization.
+To create a bar chart visualization, you need a dataset containing one string or time field (or column) and at least one numeric field, though preferably more than one to make best use of the visualization.

-The text or time field is used to label the bars or values in each row of data and the numeric fields will be displayed as bars proportionally sized.
+The text or time field is used to label the bars or values in each row of data and the numeric fields are represented by proportionally sized bars.

 #### Example